krd311/shipmentTracker/README.md

 # shipmentTracker
-An android app that makes tracking your packages easier and convenient!
+An web app that makes tracking your packages easier and convenient!